Evan Dara

 Evan Dara is an American novelist.
 He has published four novels and one play, which are concerned with subjects including social atomization, music, political dysfunction, epistemology, ecology, and time.
 The Times Literary Supplement (London) called Dara "one of the most exciting American novelists writing today."

 Widely believed to be using a pseudonym, Dara has given no interviews and has issued no photographs, and has chosen to publish his recent novels in English through his own press, Aurora.
 His work has been almost totally unacknowledged by the commercial American literary community—Australian critic Emmett Stinson has called Dara "the best-kept secret in all of contemporary American literature"—but he has received exceptional acclaim from underground and alternative sites.

-Dara's books have been the subject of numerous scholarly articles and theses, and have been taught in dozens of colleges and universities across the world, while being published in at least a half a dozen languages, including Spanish, Portuguese, and Russian—something virtually unknown amongst self-published authors.
+Dara's books have been the subject of numerous scholarly articles and theses, and have been taught in dozens of colleges and universities across the world.
+His work has been (or soon will be) published by 11 international publishers in 8 languages, including Spanish, Japanese, Italian, Portuguese, German, Russian, Turkish, and Dutch, something virtually unknown amongst self-published authors.

-Four months after Dara’s first publication in Spanish, his work was included in a Madrid University course on the great American novel, where Dara's work was read alongside that of Herman Melville, Nathaniel Hawthorne, William Faulkner, F. Scott Fitzgerald, Jack Kerouac, Philip Roth, Thomas Pynchon, and Toni Morrison.
+Four months after Dara's first publication in Spanish, his work was included in a Madrid University course on the great American novel, where Dara's work was read alongside that of Herman Melville, Nathaniel Hawthorne, William Faulkner, F. Scott Fitzgerald, Jack Kerouac, Philip Roth, Thomas Pynchon, and Toni Morrison.
 The only other writer of Dara's generation to be included in this survey was David Foster Wallace.

 In 1995, his first novel, The Lost Scrapbook, won the 12th Annual FC2 Illinois State University National Fiction Competition judged by William T. Vollmann.
 Dara's second novel, The Easy Chain, was published by Aurora Publishers in 2008.
 A third novel, Flee, was published by Aurora in 2013.
 His fourth novel, Permanent Earthquake, was published by Aurora in June 2021.

 On July 26, 2018, Dara released his first play, titled Provisional Biography of Mose Eakins.
 The play was only offered in eBook form (ePub, Mobi, and PDF), and the publisher had originally stipulated that readers should download it for free and only make a donation after they finish it (the copy is no longer available for download on Aurora Publishers' website).

 In 2020, the critic Daniel Green published the first comprehensive look at Dara's novels, called "Giving Voice: On the Work of Evan Dara."
 Green writes that: "In the audacity of [their] invention...Dara’s novels are arguably the most radically disruptive books in American fiction since, say, Gilbert Sorrentino in a work like Mulligan Stew (1979)."